-But the original idea was inspired by the actions of an Atlanta radio exec Jerry Blum
+But the show’s idea was inspired by the actions of an Atlanta radio exec Jerry Blum

 On October 30, 1978, CBS sitcom “WKRP in Cincinnati” aired what would become its most iconic episode: “Turkeys Away.”

-We don’t see the turkeys but Nessman at one point evokes the Hindenburg line and says, “Oh, the humanity” He then adds, “The turkeys are hitting the ground likes sacks of wet cement!”
-Later, a bewildered Carlson returns, turkey feathers on his tattered jacket, to say the famous line: “As God as my witness, I thought turkeys could fly!”
+We don’t see the turkeys but Nessman at one point evokes the Hindenburg disaster by bemoaning, “Oh, the humanity!”
+He then adds, “The turkeys are hitting the ground likes sacks of wet cement!”
+Later, a bewildered Carlson returns to the office, turkey feathers on his tattered jacket, to say the famous line: “As God as my witness, I thought turkeys could fly!”